Don7888/motion-run/README.md

 - ✅ The WebSocket relay was exercised end-to-end over TLS with a scripted client, covering room pairing, `input` events, and `character` events all being correctly relayed controller → server → TV.
+- ✅ The full placement → framing → per-move-calibration flow (including
+  the new `calibration_control` TV→phone relay and the TV's remote-Enter keydown handling) was exercised end-to-end with a scripted fake phone client and a real (headless) TV page: placement/framing panels show and hide correctly, framing status text updates per status, sustained "good + ready" framing auto-advances after the hold time, a remote OK press both confirms placement and manually skips the framing wait, the per-move steps and "done" still work exactly as before, and the whole run produced zero browser console errors.
 - ⬜ **Not tested:** actual 3D rendering/game feel in a real browser; the
-  camera pose-detection and accelerometer gesture thresholds on a real device; the TensorFlow.js CDN URLs resolving (this sandbox's network policy blocks the CDN hosts it would need to check them, though they're well-established, long-published packages).
+  camera pose-detection, accelerometer, and get-in-frame thresholds on a real device (the too-close/too-far/off-center fractions in *Tuning the motion detection* are reasoned starting points, not measured); the TensorFlow.js CDN URLs resolving (this sandbox's network policy blocks the CDN hosts it would need to check them, though they're well- established, long-published packages); and **whether your specific Fire TV model's remote actually sends an `Enter` keydown for its OK/Select button** to a plain fullscreen web page — the placement/framing stages' `isSelectPress()` check in `tv/game.js` also accepts Space/NumpadEnter as fallbacks, but if none of those fire on your remote, use **Skip setup** on the phone as the manual way through.
 These are the things to check first when you pick this up — see *Tuning the motion detection* above, and just play it.